DeKUT-DSAIL/arm-dev-summit/bioacoustics/raspi-ssh-env-setup.md

 2. Creating virtual environment

 It is necessary that the Raspbian OS on your Pi be updated.
-If it is not updated, run the following commands on command line:
+If it is not updated, run the following commands on the command line:
 ```cpp
 sudo apt-get update
 sudo apt-get upgrade